 Modifiers Uses GB - 39 weeks gestation or more For all deliveries at 39 weeks gestation or more regardless of method (induction, C-section or spontaneous labor).
 CG - Less than 39 weeks gestation For deliveries resulting from patients presenting in labor or at risk of labor, and subsequently delivering before 39 weeks.
 For inductions of C-sections that meet the ACOG or approved BOI medically necessary guidelines, please complete the appropriate ACOG Patient Safety Checklist.
 Keep the documents in the patient's file.
 For inductions of C-sections that do not meet the ACOG or approved BOI guidelines, please complete the appropriate ACOG Patient Safety Checklist.
+Keep the documents in the patient's file.
+For inductions of C-sections that do not meet the ACOG or approved BOI guidelines, please complete the appropriate ACOG Patient Safety Checklist.
 Also, you must get approval from the regional perinatal center's maternal fetal medicine physician.
 Then keep these documents in the patient's file.
-No Modifier - Elective non- medically necessary deliveries less than 39 weeks For deliveries less than 39 weeks gestation that do not meet ACOG or approved BOI guidelines, or are not approved by the designated regional perinatal center's fetal medicine physician.
+No Modifier - Elective non- medically necessary deliveries less than 39 weeks For deliveries less than 39 weeks gestation that do not meet ACOG or approved BOI guidelines or are not approved by the designated regional perinatal center's fetal medicine physician.
 UA - Prolonged labor when a vaginal delivery fails to progress and converts to a C-section Document the time of admission to the hospital and the start time of the C-section in the patient's record.
 Prolonged labor is defined as at least six hours of documented labor.